Battle of Guadalquivir (1138): Background

-The Castilian king, Alfonso VII, spent the first years of his reign establishing public order after civil wars and restoring towns conquored by the Aragonese.
-In 1131, Zafadola, the son of the last ruler of Banu Hud of Zaragoza, was given estates in Toledo and Extremadura, becoming his vassal and loyal to the king.
-In 1133, Alfonso led his army in a raid on the Guadalquivir valley.
-His men raided the valley, ravaging, looting, and enslaving.
-Alfonso returned to the north undefeated.
+The King of León and Castile, Alfonso VII, spent the first years of his reign establishing public order and restoring towns conquered by the Aragonese in a civil war.
+In 1131, Zafadola, the son of the last Banu Hud ruler of Zaragoza, was given territory in the Kingdom of Toledo in exchange for his pledged loyalty to the Alfonso and military service protecting the southern frontier from the Almoravids.